In response to Charli Mills’ Flash Fiction Challenge, I present to you, A Most Holy Experience.

 Here is the link to this challenge, where she spells it out in BLACK & WHITE

 They floated, like ghosts, through the hallways of St. Benedict, school.
-Feet never made a sound.
+Their feet never made a sound.
 I’d never seen a nun before and over the next two years, I became fascinated with them.

 Years later, as I prepared to play the role of Sr. Hubert in Nunsense, I said a grateful prayer for carefully studying the habits of nuns.